 Although he enjoyed his walks, there were times when one walk a day was enough for him and he was content to stay behind.

-Kipper is also a Westie but a rescue and is 10 years old.
-He is spry and loved his walks stopping only long enough to sniff a tree, actually many trees, or do his business, often getting far ahead of Boomerang and Charcoal.
+Kipper is also a Westie and a 10-year-old rescue.
+He is spry and loves his walks, stopping only long enough to sniff a tree, actually many trees, or do his business, often getting far ahead of Boomerang and Charcoal.
 He would gladly go out twice a day, more if you had a mind to take him.
 He only required a preventative eye drop once a day and was very good about it.

 Kipper’s happy place to curl up was on the end of the sofa in the TV room.